Alix955/Lab-work/Roco/Roco222/Journal.md

-Overall the motor did not work very well, this was largely due to there only being two coils.
-This meant that there were large gaps between the coils, resulting in the motor struggling to keep its momentum going.
+Overall the motor did not work very well, this was largely due to there only being one coil.
+This meant that there were large gaps that were not covered by any coils, resulting in the motor struggling to keep its momentum going.
+This motor had 115 wire wrappings for the coil.
+We chose this number because we only needed to create one coil on the motor, so we did not need to leave any room to add other coils.
+If we were to add more coils, we would reduce the amount of wire wrappings significantly to ensure that the pile on the ends do not build up to tthe point where they may start coming off.
 As well as this the motor could not really start by itself, it needed something external, such as me starting the turning motion by hand.